Table of Contents

 Over the few years, Picup Media has focused on smartphone jewelry photography.
-However, over the past few months, we’ve had an increasing number of questions and requests for gemstones.
-That’s why we’ve decided to start writing a series of how-to-guide for gemstone photography.
-The first how-to-guide in gemstones series will be on how to photograph gemstones using a smartphone.
+However, over the past few months, we’ve had an increasing number of questions and requests for gemstones so we decided to start writing a series of how-to-guide for gemstone photography.
+The first how-to guide in the Gemstones Series will be on how to photograph gemstones using a smartphone.

-Therefore a more practical photography solution is required for gemstone traders.
-Not many gemstone traders are aware that they can take studio quality images and videos using their smartphone with 100% colour accuracy.
+Therefore, a more practical photography solution is required for gemstone traders.
+Not many gemstone traders are aware that they can take studio-quality images and videos using their smartphones with 100% color accuracy.

-In this guide on how to photograph gemstones using a smartphone, we’ll teach you the tips and tricks in presenting your gemstones in the best possible light.
-Read through and follow the guide to find out how!
+In this guide on how to photograph gemstones using a smartphone, we’ll teach you tips and tricks for presenting your gemstones in the best possible light.
+Read on and follow the guide to find out how!

-Secondly, a white background will not distort the colour of gemstones.
-Using other coloured backgrounds will lead to light being reflected back into the gemstone which the absorb the colour of the background.
-The last thing you want is a dispute after a transaction has been made about colour of a gemstone not matching the images supplied, due to absorption of colours from a poor background choice.
+Secondly, a white background will not distort the color of the gemstones.
+Using other colored backgrounds will lead to light being reflected into the gemstone which absorbs the color of the background.
+The last thing you want is a dispute after a transaction has been made about the color of a gemstone not matching the images supplied, due to the absorption of colors from a poor background choice.

 To shoot against a white background, you can use a white piece of paper or a white vinyl backdrop.
 You just need to be aware of the shadows produced when shooting on a white background as they could be distracting to the viewer.
 This part will be covered in the lighting section below.

-Lighting the most important aspect of gemstone photography as it will dictate the quality of your images and hence your ability to sell.
+Lighting is the most important aspect of gemstone photography as it will dictate the quality of your images and hence, your ability to sell.
 The key to successful lighting is to use a consistent source of lighting.
 We recommend using diffused pure white lights sourced from LEDs and not fluorescent tubes for your lighting setup.
-LEDs produce very narrow wavelengths of light which can be controlled, compared fluorescent tubes, where they produce very wide range wavelengths.
+LEDs produce very narrow wavelengths of light which can be controlled, compared to fluorescent tubes, where they produce a very wide range of wavelengths.

-As a result, LEDs can produce very accurate colours to present your gemstones, while with fluorescent tubes, you’ll notice flickering and inconsistency.
+As a result, LEDs can produce very accurate colors to present your gemstones, while with fluorescent tubes, you’ll notice flickering and inconsistency.
 LEDs are generally more expensive, but relatively still affordable.
-Not to mention, LEDs have longer lifespans which definitely adds up in the long run.
-Below is a quick chart comparing LEDs and fluorescent lights
+Not to mention, LEDs have longer lifespans, which definitely adds up in the long run.

 The next part is to diffuse your lighting.
 Diffusing your lighting eliminates harsh shadows and reflections in your gemstones.
 This can be achieved by placing diffusion paper or frosted plastic over your light source.
 In a DIY setup, you can use translucent white paper such as baking paper to diffuse your lights.
 The tricky part is that you will need to attach the diffusers yourself using clamps or tape.
 Otherwise, some lamps already come with in-built diffusers.